๐ŸงชPolymer Chemistry

 Self-Check Questions

 1. A polymer sample has MnM_n = 50,000 g/mol and MwM_w = 150,000 g/mol.
-Calculate the PDI and explain what this value indicates about the distribution breadth compared to an ideal step-growth polymer.
+Calculate the PDI and explain what this value indicates about the distribution breadth compared to an ideal step-growth polymer (PDI โ‰ˆ 2).

 2. Which two techniques would you choose to characterize a novel high molecular weight polymer with no available calibration standards, and why?

-3. Compare and contrast how MnM_n and MwM_w respond to the presence of a small amount of oligomeric impurity in a polymer sample.
-Which average changes more dramatically?
+3. Compare how MnM_n and MwM_w respond to the presence of a small amount of oligomeric impurity in a polymer sample.
+Which average shifts more dramatically, and in which direction?

 4. A researcher measures Mark-Houwink exponents of aa = 0.5 in solvent A and aa = 0.78 in solvent B for the same polymer.
-What does this difference reveal about the polymer's conformation in each solvent?
+What does this tell you about the polymer's conformation in each solvent and the quality of each solvent?

-5. If an FRQ asks you to explain why two polymer samples with identical MwM_w values might show different melt processing behavior, which molecular weight average or distribution characteristic would you discuss, and why?
+5. Two polymer samples have identical MwM_w values but different melt processing behavior.
+Which molecular weight average or distribution characteristic would you examine to explain the difference, and why?